Cost-Aware Learning: Cost-Aware GRPO

 \subsection{Cost-Aware Learning with GRPO}

 \textbf{Background on GRPO. }In GRPO, training alternates between two stages.
 The first stage generates many responses for each prompt in order to build a dataset for the second stage.
 The second stage is where policy gradient updates are made.
-When training in an on-policy fashion, the gradient updates are made on the current set of prompts and responses, which can be considered as the current dataset.
+The gradient updates are made on the current set of prompts and responses, which can be considered as the current dataset.

-Typically in GRPO, the training dataset has ``verifiable rewards,'' such as a math dataset where the answers are known.
+We assume the training dataset has ``verifiable rewards,'' such as a math dataset where the answers are known.
 The reward is $1$ if the response is correct and $0$ otherwise.
-Given $M$ responses for a prompt, advantages are normalized:
+Given $M$ responses for a prompt, advantages are normalized: $A_i = (r_i - \frac{1}{M}\sum_{k=1}^M r_k)/(\mathrm{std}(\{r_k\}_{k=1}^M)).$ One of the key benefits of GRPO-style algorithms is that the advantage is very cheap to obtain.